miszka2001/test-app/README.md

 ## IMPORTANT

 Message pattern must look like this: ’{"expression":"YOUR MATHEMATICAL EXPRESSION”}’.
 If you don’t put expression string as a key then the app will not work.
-Floor division and exponentiation don’t work.
+Supported operations:
+- "+" - addition
+- "-" - subtraction
+- "/" - division
+- "*" - multiplication
+- "(" - left parenthesis
+- ")" - right parenthesis